ianblenke/blog/source/_posts/2014-11-09-openstack-on-a-chromebox.markdown

 This presented me with the Ubunu boot menu.

-Beyond this point, I installed Ubunto to the two external 1TB USB disks, with a primary boot partition (type "83") on each for /boot as normal linux ext4, and a primary RAID partition (type "fd") on each for the RAID1 mirror upon which I layered LVM with a volume group named "vg" and a "rootfs" and a "swapfs" logical volume.
+Beyond this point, I installed Ubuntu to the two external 1TB USB disks, with a primary boot partition (type "83") on each for /boot as normal linux ext4, and a primary RAID partition (type "fd") on each for the RAID1 mirror upon which I layered LVM with a volume group named "vg" and a "rootfs" and a "swapfs" logical volume.
 At the end, I installed the grub boot sector to /dev/sdb and /dev/sdc (the two external 1TB USB drives).

 After removing the USB stick for the Ubuntu installation media, the SeaBIOS entries shifted by 1.